Protide

 The ProTide technology is a prodrug approach used in molecular biology and drug design.
 It is designed to deliver nucleotide analogues (as monophosphate) into the cell (ProTide: PROdrug + nucleoTIDE).
-It was invented by Professor Chris McGuigan (School of Pharmacy and Pharmaceutical Sciences, Cardiff University) in the early 1990s.
-They form a critical part of the anti-viral drugs: sofosbuvir, tenofovir alafenamide, and remdesivir.
+This technology was invented by Professor Chris McGuigan from the School of Pharmacy and Pharmaceutical Sciences at Cardiff University in the early 1990s.
+ProTides form a critical part of antiviral drugs such as sofosbuvir, tenofovir alafenamide, and remdesivir.